An A to Z Guide to Lectin-Free Cooking

-For each letter of the alphabet, I’ve chosen a popular food item or items that I’ve incorporated into my lectin-less lifestyle on a regular basis.
+For each letter of the alphabet, I’ve chosen a popular lectin-free food item or items that I’ve incorporated into my lifestyle on a regular basis.
 I’ve also provided links to my favorite foods and products I personally use and recommend in baking and cooking.
-So, everyone sit cross-legged on your virtual mat and get ready for some learnin.’
+So, everyone sit cross-legged on your virtual mat and get ready for some lectin-free learnin.’

 - Avocados are recommended every single day on the Plant Paradox diet.

 - They’re actually a botanical fruit, and they have the highest fiber content of any.

 - Avocados are one of the only fruits high in monounsaturated fat (the kind that lowers bad cholesterol).
 They’re extremely good for your brain, heart, skin, and pretty much every organ in your body!

 - Basil makes awesome pesto, and that’s a fact, not an opinion–just ask the Genoans.